waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 Note: using a local configuration to override paths will only work for crates that have been published to [crates.io].
-You cannot use this feature to tell Cargo how to find local unpublished crates.
+You cannot use this feature to tell Crabgo how to find local unpublished crates.

 [crates.io]: https://crates.io/